lasp/xmera/docs/source/install/macos-development-environment.rst

 Mac OS FAQs
 -----------

-#.
-Q : Permission denied when using brew
+Q: Permission denied when using brew

-   -  A: Add sudo to the start of the command.
+    A: Add sudo to the start of the command.
 If you do not have superuser access, get superuser access.